noreum/default-token-list/README.md

 # default-token-list

-This NPM module and GitHub repo contains the default token list used in the SushiSwap interface.
+This NPM module and GitHub repo contains the default token list used in the SunSwap interface.

 ## Adding a token